GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 This change will also impact cross-agency or partner users that rely on COMMON.
 For example, a Department of State user browsing to a Department of Homeland Security website or a Department of Defense employee sending a digitally signed email to a business partner.

-You can mitigate the impact for all government-furnished equipment.
+You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

 {% include alert-info.html content="The following instructions are for agency network and domain system administrators." %}

 ## What Should I Do?

-To limit the impact to your agency, you'll need to install COMMON by using a group policy object (GPO) **OR** by installing it in the **Enterprise Trust** or **Trusted Root Certification Authorities** certificate store on all government-furnished, Microsoft OS-based computers and mobile devices.
+To limit the impact to your agency, you'll need to install COMMON by using a group policy object (GPO) **OR** by installing it in the **Enterprise Trust** or **Trusted Root Certification Authorities** certificate store on all government-furnished, Windows workstations and devices.

 - [Install Using Group Policy Objects](#install-using-group-policy-objects)
 - [Install Using Certutil](#install-using-certutil)